Gtomika/personal-deep-archive/README.md

 ## Archive app

-Archiving program that uses AWS S3 glacier to safely story personal data.
+Archiving program that uses AWS S3 glacier to safely store personal data with lower cost then alternatives on the market (such as Dropbox).

 ### Access